elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 Post-Archive Integration
 ========================

-- **There is a known bug where the final video in Opencast will be too short due to missing parts of the recording.
-A workaround is currently not available for Opencast 8!!!, but we are working on making it available soon.**
+**There is a known bug where the final video in Opencast will be too short due to missing parts of the recording.
+A workaround is currently not available for Opencast 8!!!, but will be available with Opencast 9.**
+- If you wish to have the workaround available in Opencast 8, you will have to backport [Opencast Pull Request #1898](https://github.com/opencast/opencast/pull/1898)

 The Idea
 --------